sveltecult/franken-ui-site/src/content/docs/introduction.md

 Franken UI embraces modularity, allowing you to selectively include only the components you need within the `ui()` function.
 This granular approach ensures that your application remains lightweight and efficient, tailored to your specific requirements.

+However, some components are dependent on others.
+We are aware of this problem, and if you encounter errors, we provided a [`tailwind.config.js`](tailwind-config-js.md) file than you can use as a starting point.
+Just adjust the `safelist` and `content` according to your needs.

 ```javascript
 import preset from "franken-ui/shadcn-ui/preset";
 import variables from "franken-ui/shadcn-ui/variables";